Pylons/pyramid/docs/narr/urlmapping.rst

 ====================

-Many popular web frameworks today use :term:`URL dispatch` to associate a particular URL with a bit of code (known somewhat ambiguously as a "controller" or :term:`view` depending upon the particular vocabulary religion to which you subscribe).
-These systems allow the developer to create "urlconfs" or "routes" to controller/view Python code using pattern matching against URL components.
+Many popular web frameworks today use :term:`URL dispatch` to associate a particular URL with a bit of code.
+In these systems, the bit of code associated with a URL is known somewhat ambiguously as a "controller" or :term:`view` depending upon the particular vocabulary religion to which you subscribe.
+Such systems allow the developer to create "urlconfs" or "routes" to controller/view Python code using pattern matching against URL components.
 Examples: `Django's URL dispatcher
 <http://www.djangoproject.com/documentation/url_dispatch/>`_ and the
 :term:`Routes` URL mapping system.